Skip to content

 Improper washing

-Washing cookware incorrectly, such as putting it in the dishwasher when it is not suitable or using abrasive sponges, can seriously damage it.
+Washing kitchen utensils incorrectly, such as putting them in the dishwasher when they are not suitable or using abrasive sponges, can seriously damage them.

 How to avoid it?

-Hand wash utensils that are not specified as dishwasher safe.
+Hand wash utensils not specified as dishwasher-safe.
 Use a soft sponge and warm, soapy water.
-Avoid abrasive sponges, such as metal pads, and harsh cleaners.
+Avoid abrasive sponges, such as metal scourers, and harsh cleaners.

 Improper storage